 Here’s a look at one pooled spot:

 I tried to create a mix of some pooled stain and some thinned out stain.
 I tried to vary it but I also just let the stain travel where it wanted.
 Areas where it pooled, I let it evaporate overnight and that method left behind inkier areas.
-It was fairly easy to do, but it did take me an afternoon of coaxing stain around.
+This DIY marbled wood stain effect was fairly easy to do, but it did take me an afternoon of coaxing stain around.
 It was a beautiful fall day though, so I can’t complain.
 After I was convinced I would ruin it by touching it more, I let it sit until evening, then Hubby and I carefully dragged the sheets into the garage to dry overnight, safe from the looming rain.

 The biggest problem I encountered – which I knew would happen – was that the water-based poly finish I used kind of re-activated the overdyed wood planks and muddied the bare wood areas.
 I did some tests with a scrap of wood because I suspected this would be a problem, but hoped for the best anyway!
 To circumvent this problem, I called my Mandlebaum Mom the night I was clear coating and she drove all the way out to help me finish the floor.
 We used a few different brushes and different plastic containers of poly to separately brush on finish to light/dark